alievk/voi-server/README.md

 - `API_KEY` is the HTTPS API access key.
 You need to share it with a client.

 #### Speech-to-text model
-Voi relies on [Whisper](https://github.com/openai/whisper) for speech transcribition and adds realtime (transcribe-as-you-speek) processing on top of that.
+Voi relies on [Whisper](https://github.com/openai/whisper) for speech transcribition and adds realtime (transcribe-as-you-speak) processing on top of that.
 The model weights are downloaded automatically on the first launch.

 #### Text-to-speech models
 Voi uses xTTS-v2 model to generate speech.
 It gives the best tradeoff between the quality and speed.